jyunhanlin/react-until-interactive/README.md

 **options**

-The same with the options in Vanilla JS
+The same options with Vanilla JS

 **deps**